maxlou05/Chess-ICS3U_Final/README.md

 ## Known bugs
 - Choosing a depth larger than 3 will result in very long computing times for the engine (choosing 3 is still long, ~1-2 minutes)

-## Suppport
-Please contact the developer at mlou1@ocdsb.ca for support or feature requests.

 ## Sources
 |Source      |Description  |
 |------------|-------------|